mmlynarik/nlp/README.md

 # NLP projects repository

-This repository contains code for all my personal projects related to NLP.
+This repository contains python code for my personal projects related to NLP.
 Currently finished project is **Word2Vec Skip-gram negative sampling embedding model**.
 In the following weeks, topic modelling project will be added.

 # How to run